 Gorgeous Views for The Best Downhill Ski Day in Lake Louise

 This is a stunning view after dismounting from the Larch chair.
 It ensures you that you’ll have the best downhill ski day.
 You are given many options once at the top.
-You can do greens, blues and even blacks, if that is what you prefer.
+You can do greens, blues and even black runs if you prefer.

 Dress in layers when downhill skiing.
 It can get windy and cold on the chair lift.
-You can wear different coloured goggles, depending on the weather.
-Wear a specific kind of goggles if it’s sunny, or change them out if it’s cloudy that day.
+Wear the appropriate coloured goggles, depending on the lighting.
+Determine if it’s a sunny, or cloudy day.
 Changing them when necessary can help you see the runs more easily.
-Otherwise, if you can’t see where you’re going, it could throw you off balance.
+Otherwise, limited visibility can throw off your balance.

 Tip: If your hands tend to get cold, wear an additional layer under your big mitts to keep your hands warm.
-You can also bring hand warmers to put into your mitts.
-It’s nice to feel heat against your hands.
-Toe warmers can also be used to keep your toes cozy.
+You can also put hand warmers in between your mitts.
+It’s nice to feel heat near your hands.
+Toe warmers can also be used to keep them cozy.

 Varieties of Difficulties on Larch

-You’ll notice on the sign that the Bobcat run was turned to black because the current conditions at that time suggested that the run was more difficult.
+You’ll notice on the Bobcat sign that this run turned black because the conditions at that time were more difficult.

 Best Downhill Ski Day While Enjoying the Terrain